 3.2.1.2 E. Coli Bacteria and Enterococci Bacteria

 E. coli is a species of fecal coliform bacteria that is found in the fecal material of humans and other animals.
 U.S. EPA (2012) compiled numerous epidemiological studies and concluded that E. coli bacteria are a good indicator of human health risk from water contact in recreational freshwaters.
 National criteria are established for both the geometric mean and the statistical threshold value (STV).
-To assess impairment of REC-1, the geometric mean criterion is compared to the logarithmic average of the bacteria concentration distribution.
+To assess compliance with the standard, the geometric mean criterion is compared to the logarithmic average of the bacteria concentration distribution.
 In addition, the STV criterion is compared to the 90th percentile of the bacteria concentration distribution.
 The State Water Board’s bacteria objective for freshwater is based on E. coli and is consistent with the national criteria.
-This TMDL identifies impaired HUC-12 units based on exceedances of the statewide objective for E. coli is freshwaters.
+As part of the weight-of-evidence approach, this TMDL identifies HUC-12 subwatersheds within which violations of the statewide objective for E. coli in freshwaters exceed the thresholds of the binomial tables in the Listing Policy.

 Enterococci is a genera of fecal indicator bacteria that is also found in the fecal material of humans and other animals.
 U.S. EPA (2012) compiled numerous epidemiological studies and concluded that enterococci bacteria are a good indicator of human health risk from water contact in recreational marine and freshwaters.
 National criteria are established for both the geometric mean and the statistical threshold value (STV).
 The geometric mean criterion is compared to the logarithmic average of the bacteria concentration distribution.
 In addition, the STV criterion is compared to the 90th percentile of the bacteria concentration distribution.
 The State Water Board adopted objectives for enterococci, which are consistent with the national criteria, but applicable to saline waters, only.
 The statewide objective for enterococci apply to waters with a salinity threshold of 1 part per thousand more than 5 percent during the calendar year.
 However, the scientific peer reviewers for the Russian River Pathogen TMDL recommended the use of enterococci bacteria in freshwater, too as an indicator of potential exposure to fecal-borne pathogens in the Russian River Watershed.
-This TMDL identifies impaired HUC-12 units based on exceedances of the statewide objective for enterococci in waters with a salinity threshold that exceeds 1 ppth more than 5 percent of time in a calendar year.
-This TMDL also identifies impaired HUC-12 subwatersheds based on exceedances of the national criteria for enterococci in freshwaters, when coupled with another line of evidence of pollution (e.g., public health advisories).
+As part of the weight-of-evidence approach, this TMDL identifies HUC-12 subwatersheds within which violations of the statewide objective for enterococci in waters with a salinity threshold that exceeds 1 ppth more than 5 percent of time in a calendar year exceed the thresholds from the binomial tables of the Listing Policy.
+This TMDL also identifies HUC-12 subwatersheds within which exceedances of the national criteria for enterococci in freshwaters exceed the thresholds from the binomial tables of the Listing Policy and are coupled with another line of evidence of pollution (e.g., public health advisories).
 This approach is consistent the statewide bacteria objectives, the national bacteria criteria, and the results of the scientific peer review process.